bugraaydin1/redis-messenger/README.md

 ## Description

-A real-time chat web app where users can log in, add friends and communicate with them in real time.
+A real time chat app where users can add friends and communicate with them.

 ## Project Structure